ocaml/opam/doc/pages/Packaging.md

 At this point, OPAM will get a snapshot of the project, resolve its dependencies and propose a course of actions for the install.
-Let it go and see if your project installs successfully ; it's a good idea to use `--verbose` as it will make OPAM print the output of the externals commands, in particular the ones in the `build` instructions.
+Let it go and see if your project installs successfully; it's a good idea to use `--verbose` as it will make OPAM print the output of the external commands, in particular the ones in the `build` instructions.

 You can now check that everything is installed as expected.
 Do also check that